secretstartups/handbook/leadership/underperformance/index.html.md

 There may be extenuating circumstances that need to be taken into consideration during the performance management process.
 This is an area where the Team Member Relations Team can provide a sounding board or a needed perspective.

 ## Written Performance Letter

 A Written Performance Letter is used to bring attention to performance issues or ongoing deficiencies previously addressed by your manager.
 Team members should already be aware of the performance issues due to ongoing coaching in your 1x1's with your manager and the follow-up coaching emails.
 The Written Performance Letter will identify development areas/gaps, outline what success looks like, and specific action/deliverables and due dates.
-The Written Performance Letter is not a Performance Improvement Plan (PIP) it is a documented coaching mechanism to help provide the team member with clear guidance to immediately improve performance.
+The Written Performance Letter is not a Performance Improvement Plan (PIP), it is a documented coaching mechanism to help provide the team member with clear guidance to immediately improve performance.
 Team Member Relations will send the Written Performance Letter to the team member and manager to review and sign via DocuSign.
 Once signed the team member relations specialist will save the documentation to the team member's Workday profile.
 There may be times when a team member will not sign a written performance letter, in which case that will be noted on the document and stored in Workday.
 The written performance letter will remain in Workday for the requisite time, as required by applicable local law.
 Before issuing a Written Performance Letter the manager should reach out to Team Members Relations who can provide the appropriate template and partner with the manager on both creating and delivering the letter to the team member.

 ### Communication During Underperformance Remediation

 It is important that the Team Member Relations team and management are closely connected during the underperformance management process.

-An effective method to ensure all parties are kept up to date can be a private slack channel including the direct manager, manager's manager, the [People Business Partner](https://about.gitlab.com/handbook/people-group/#people-business-partner-alignment-to-division), and the [Team Member Relations Specialist](https://about.gitlab.com/handbook/people-group/).
+An effective method to ensure all parties are kept up to date can be a private slack channel including the direct manager, manager's manager, the [People Business Partner](/handbook/people-group/#people-business-partner-alignment-to-division), and the [Team Member Relations Specialist](/handbook/people-group/).
 Additional layers of leadership can/should be added if the situation escalates.

 While the coaching period is ongoing, ideally the direct Manager provides weekly async updates to the private slack channel, thus keeping everyone in the loop transparently.